Merville House: History of Merville House

 The distinguished Frederick Charles Gunning Robinson (1872-1934) worked for many years in the family pork processing business of A.T.
 Robinson of Shankill Road, west Belfast, before establishing his own provision merchants in 1905 under the trade name Fred C. Robinson Ltd after dropping Gunning from his full name.
 Operating from their premises at York Street, Belfast the business specialised in 'Ham and Rolled Bacon.'
 Fred C. Robinson died in England in 1934 aged 62.

-After his death, his eldest descendant, Arthur Robinson (1900–93), took over the running of the family business and managed the Merville estate on behalf of his widow, Isabella.
-The last surviving member of the Robinson family to have lived at Merville is Fred C. Robinson's youngest daughter Joan, who resides at Newtownards, Co.
-Down, Northern Ireland.
+After his death, his eldest descendant, Arthur Robinson (1900–93), took over the running of the family business and managed the Merville estate on behalf of his widow, Isabella Robinson nee.
+Gunning.

 During the Second World War, the house and grounds were used as part of the British 'war effort' as Northern Ireland was strategically important to Great Britain, as well as acting as a lookout in support of the Atlantic convoys into Great Britain from the United States of America.